 JEE, NEET 2020: 6 Opposition-ruled states file plea in SC against holding exams amid COVID-19

-New Delhi, Aug 28: 6 Opposition-ruled states have requested the Supreme Court on Friday against the government's decision to hold National Eligibility-cum-Entrance Test (NEET-UG) 2020 and Joint Entrance Examination - Main (JEE Main 2020) examinations amid the coronavirus pandemic.
+New Delhi, Aug 28: Six Opposition-ruled states have requested the Supreme Court on Friday against the government's decision to hold National Eligibility-cum-Entrance Test (NEET-UG) 2020 and Joint Entrance Examination - Main (JEE Main 2020) examinations amid the coronavirus pandemic.

 According to the reports, ministers from 6 States- West Bengal, Jharkhand, Rajasthan, Chhattisgarh, Punjab and Maharashtra file review petition in the Supreme Court seeking review of August 17 order of the Court and postponement of JEE, NEET scheduled to be held in September.

-Earlier, the upreme court said that states and universities cannot promote students without holding final year exams by September 30.
+Earlier, the Supreme Court said that states and universities cannot promote students without holding final year exams by September 30.

 'Speak up for Student Safety': Congress protests against holding JEE, NEET exams